 - Jim Austin, Stereophile

 The Benchmark Media AHB2 showed the highest level of audio performance in all metrics.
 Despite being a half-rack-sized compact product, it provided a constant voltage across a wide range of loads.
 In stereo mode, it performed well into a 1Ω impedance load at phase angles of 0, ± 30, and even ± 60 degrees which is a very harsh operating environment.
-The amplifier is ideally suited low-impedance and phase-shifted loudspeakers, which are commonly referred to as "hard-to-drive speakers."
+The amplifier is ideally suited for low-impedance and phase-shifted loudspeakers, which are commonly referred to as "hard-to-drive speakers."

 In SNR and THD measurements are very impressive, exceeding some of the measurement limits of the best measurement equipment available.
 The stereo-mode output of 100 W into 8Ω and 400 W into 2Ω is more than sufficient output under most conditions.
 If you need more power, you can use the bridged-mono mode.